-According to the CUNY Federal Work Study regulations, if a student is an entering freshman , they cannot start work before the first day of class.
-If the student previously attended Kingsborough, then the student can start to work before the semester begins provided that they are registered for a minimum of 6 credits or more and meet the Satisfactory Academic Progress policies of the college.
+According to the CUNY Federal Work Study regulations, entering freshmen, cannot begin to work before the first day of classes.
+If the student previously attended Kingsborough, then the student may begin to work before the semester begins provided that he/she registered for a minimum of 6 credits and meets the

 What is the regulation regarding work during the SPRING/SUMMER session?

 What is the hourly rate of pay ?

 How many hours per week can a student work?

 How and when does a student get paid?

 Financial Aid Payroll Calendar.
 This payroll calendar is given to the student and supervisor every academic year.
 A timesheet submitted late will result in a late payment.
-You are paid according to the hours worked on your job during a specific pay period.
+Students are paid according to hours worked during a specific pay period.